An Empirical Bayes Analysis of Object Trajectory Representation Models: Introduction

-Our discussion will proceed as follows: We will first summarize some of the theoretical advantages and disadvantages of sequence-based trajectory representations and compare them with classical linear combinations of basis functions.
-We proceed to investigate the expressive power of this trajectory representation by analyzing a number of publicly available datasets of vehicle trajectories.
-Specifically, we employ the Empirical Bayes method to estimate prior distributions over model parameters and observation noise.
+Our discussion will proceed as follows: We will first summarize some of the theoretical advantages of polynomial representations.
+We introduce the Empirical Bayes method to estimate prior distributions over model parameters and observation noise.
 We characterize the trade-off between model complexity, i.e.\ the number of basis functions used, and data-fit.
-For this, we employ information theoretic measures and mean absolute spatial error between the trajectory representation and the data.
-We investigate this trade-off for trajectories of various lengths and determine the optimal model complexities before concluding with a short summary of our findings.
+For this, we employ information theoretic measures and average fit error between the trajectory representation and the data.
+In three large public datasets and for three different classes of traffic participants, we investigate this trade-off for trajectories of various lengths and determine the optimal model complexities.
+Compared to the estimated total displacement error reported for state-of-the art prediction systems, we show that the fit error is indeed small.
+From this, we conclude that model-based representations currently do not limit prediction performance and argue for the feasibility of their use in prediction systems.